-The Human Skeleton can be divided up into to two parts, the axial Skeleton which is the central core of the body and the appendicular skeleton which forms the extremeties of the arms and legs.
+The Human Skeleton can be divided up into two parts, the axial skeleton which is the central core of the body and the appendicular skeleton which forms the extremities of the arms and legs.

 Bones of the Axial Skeleton

-- 29 bones in the head - (8 cranial and 14 facial bones) and then also 7 accociated bones (6 auditory ossicles and the Hyoid Bone)
+- 29 bones in the head - (8 cranial and 14 facial bones) and then also 7 associated bones (6 auditory ossicles and the Hyoid Bone)

 - 25 bones of the thorax - (the sternum and 24 ribs)